daattali/beautiful-jekyll/_drafts/2-simple-tips-to-start-sinking-funds-for-beginners.md

 And you can read other simple tips to start sinking funds for beginners here on [this blog](https://www.mintnotion.com/budgeting/sinking-funds-for-beginners/#:\~:text=It's%20a%20simple%20process%20to,to%20call%20your%20sinking%20fund.).

 _Want to start applying this simple sinking funds method to start saving money for specific things?
-I created a freebie printable for you to do just that: a sinking fund goal tracker.
-You can download that here._
+I created a freebie printable for you to do just that:_ [_a sinking fund goals tracker_](https://mailchi.mp/8d79f4f33003/sinkingfunds)_.
+You can download that_ [_here_](https://mailchi.mp/8d79f4f33003/sinkingfunds)_._

 I’d also suggest reading my friend Shelly’s blog here with some more great tips: “[5 No Spend Month Tips and Tricks](https://www.envision31.com/blog1/5nospendmonthtipsandtricks)"